Understanding and Using Sandboxes

 Overview

 A sandbox is a copy of your Practifi instance in a separate environment that you can use for a variety of purposes, such as testing and training.
 Sandboxes are completely isolated from your production organization.
-The operations you perform in a sandbox don’t affect the production version of your Practifi organization.
+The operations you perform in a sandbox don't affect the production version of your Practifi organization, giving your team a safe space to explore product features and train users without risking live data.
 This article covers the basics of sandboxes and explains how to request a sandbox and grant access to other users in your firm.

 Understanding Sandboxes